Nandhini31/subset-sum/README.md

 Other approach I might consider is to build a hash map of the values and frequency and filter the element with frequency of 1.

 - Combinations of elements that sum up to a given number:
   This problem could be solved iteratively and recursively.
-Given the requirement is to find an optimised solution, I went with recurrsion.
+I researched and gathered that given the requirement is to find an optimised solution, I went with recurrsion.

-- I used an array from the calling function to store all the subarrays that contain each combination of the sum.
+- I used an array from the calling function to store all the subarrays that contain each combination of the sum.I used previous item in the subarray and iteratively reduce the sum to find each unique combination of the number.

 ### Testing